 Drawback: controller gets involved in the data plane, which limits the scalability of the solution.

 - Offload dynamic MAC learning to specialized service nodes, which serve as an intermediary between the predictive static world of virtual switching, and the dynamic world of VLANs.
-It seems NVP used this approach in one of the early releases.
+It seems NVP used this approach in one of the early releases, and it got reintroduced with VMware NSX-T Edge Nodes.

 Drawback: The service nodes become an obvious chokepoint; an additional hop through a service node increases latency.

 - Give up, half-ditch OpenFlow, and implement either dynamic MAC learning in virtual switches in parallel with OpenFlow, or reporting of dynamic MAC addresses to the controller using a non-OpenFlow protocol (to avoid data path punting to the controller).
-It seems recent versions of VMware NSX use this approach.
+VMware NSX-T uses this approach when it cannot offload the dynamic information into the Edge Nodes.

 Every layer-2 overlay virtual networking solution must eventually support distributed layer-3 forwarding (the customers that matter usually want that for one reason or another).
 Regardless of how you implement the distributed forwarding, hypervisor switches need ARP entries (see this blog post for more details), and have to reply to ARP queries from the virtual machines.